mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 Nondimensionalize units
 -----------------------

-Just like we did in the pervious chapter, let us nondimensionalize the provided parameters, here the box_dimensions.
+Just like we did in :ref:`chapter2-label`, let us nondimensionalize the provided parameters, here the *box_dimensions* as well as the *initial_positions*:

 .. label:: start_InitializeSimulation_class